dosa-chammandi/bikeSearchApi/README.md

 - timeframe: Narrow down bikes based on the time elapsed since they were reported stolen (default setting is 2 month).
 - Manufacturer: Identify stolen bikes from a particular manufacturer by inputting the manufacturer's name.
 - Distance: Fine-tune results within a designated distance range (default setting is 10 kilometers).
+- Additional information about manufacturer is obtained using Google Gemini.
+- Additional feature which gives base64encoded bike image data.

 ## Installation